saniulahsan12/todo-app-test-wedevs/README.md

 http://localhost:3000

 and you are ready to go.
 Thanks.
+There is a sample postman dump added to help out with the API response.

 N:B: In any cases or if there is any problem to run the app, Please contact, saniul.ahsan.12@gmail.com